XML RSS

 The famous Bakers German chocolate cake recipe is, in fact, not German after all.

-It originates from Dallas, Texas.
+The chocolate cake originates from Dallas, Texas.
 In 1852 an American by the name of Sam German developed a baking chocolate bar for the Baker's Chocolate Company.
-This chocolate bar was used in a recipe for a chocolate cake and the German chocolate cake was born.
+This chocolate bar was used in a recipe for a moist chocolate cake and the German chocolate cake was born.

-I sourced my recipe from a friend who lived in the USA for a number of years.
+I sourced my German chocolate cake recipe from a friend who lived in the USA for a number of years.
 I hope you enjoy this Bakers German chocolate cake recipe.

 This German chocolate cake is very easy to make and the end result is worth it.